0xAX/linux-insides/mm/linux-mm-2.md

 size = PAGE_ALIGN(last_addr + 1) - phys_addr;
 ```

-Here we are using `PAGE_MASK` for clearing all bits in the `phys_addr` besides first 12 bits. `PAGE_MASK` macro defined as:
+Here we are using `PAGE_MASK` for clearing all bits in the `phys_addr` except the first 12 bits. `PAGE_MASK` macro is defined as:

 ```C
 #define PAGE_MASK       (~(PAGE_SIZE-1))
 ```

 We know that size of a page is 4096 bytes or `1000000000000` in binary. `PAGE_SIZE - 1` will be `111111111111`, but with `~`, we will get `000000000000`, but as we use `~PAGE_MASK` we will get `111111111111` again.
-On the second line we do the same but clear first 12 bits and getting page-aligned size of the area on the third line.
-We getting aligned area and now we need to get the number of pages which are occupied by the new `ioremap` are and calculate the fix-mapped index from `fixed_addresses` in the next steps:
+On the second line we do the same but clear the first 12 bits and getting page-aligned size of the area on the third line.
+We getting aligned area and now we need to get the number of pages which are occupied by the new `ioremap` area and calculate the fix-mapped index from `fixed_addresses` in the next steps:

 ```C
 nrpages = size >> PAGE_SHIFT;